CONGRATULATIONS TO MATT EDWARDS AND DARREN GARROD ON THEIR WIN AND THANKS TO ALL MARSHALS, RADIO AND SAFETY CREWS

-As well as the BTRDA and Welsh Championships, the event is a round of the Maxxis Tyres MSA English Rally Championship, www.jelfmotorsport.com Welsh Clubman's 2WD Forest Rally Championship, ANWCC Forest Rally Championship and the Reis Motorsport Insurance ASWMC Loose Surface Stage Rally Championship.
+Sponsored once again by Midlands-based signage specialists Eventsigns, the event was a qualifying round of the the BTRDA and Welsh Championships, the Maxxis Tyres MSA English Rally Championship, the Restruct Ltd & www.jelfmotorsport.com Welsh Clubmans Mixed Surface Rally Championship, the ANWCC Forest Rally Championship FMP Rally Challenge and the Brian Dennis Motorsport Welsh Historic Rally Championship.